aws/amazon-cognito-sync-manager-net/README.md

 __Please use Amazon AppSync.
 This repository is provided for existing customers.__

-The AWS SDK for .NET CognitoSync SyncManager enables customers to easily sync data with Cognito with non-constant network availablity.
+The AWS SDK for .NET CognitoSync SyncManager enables customers to easily sync data with Amazon Cognito with non-constant network availability.

 To build the repository into a NuGet package for distribution, run the *full-build* msbuild target.